sirstudly/plex_debrid/web/README.md

 ### Database Configuration
 The web interface automatically uses the same SQLite database as your Plex Debrid installation.
 No additional configuration is required.

+### Template Structure
+The web interface uses a template-based approach for better development experience:

+- **`web/templates/dashboard.html`**: Main dashboard HTML template with embedded CSS and JavaScript
+- **`web/routes/static.py`**: Route handlers that serve the HTML templates
+- **Syntax Highlighting**: HTML templates can be viewed and edited with proper syntax highlighting in your IDE
+- **Separation of Concerns**: HTML/CSS/JS separated from Python code for easier maintenance

 ## Development

 ### Project Structure